somramnani/crystals-collector/README.md

 - The game restarts whenever the player wins or loses.

-When the game begins again, the player will see a new random number.
+- When the game begins again, the player will see a new random number.
 Also, all the crystals will have four new hidden values.
-Of course, the user's score (and score counter) will reset to zero.